Ruaridh McConnochie's fitness in doubt for England's trip to Cardiff

 "He should get some time next weekend against Ireland," the head coach added.

-If Jones' side head to Cardiff and are victorious over Wale,s then they will be the first outfit to win at the Principality Stadium since November 2017.
+If Jones' side are victorious over Wales in Cardiff then they will be the first team to win at the Principality Stadium since November 2017.

 Following Saturday's Test, England will also face Ireland on August 24 back at Twickenham Stadium and Italy on September 6 in Newcastle as part of their Summer Internationals, all live on Sky Sports.